-Improve performance of Azure applications with Azure Advisor
+Improve the performance of Azure applications by using Azure Advisor

-Azure Advisor performance recommendations help improve the speed and responsiveness of your business-critical applications.
+The performance recommendations in Azure Advisor can help improve the speed and responsiveness of your business-critical applications.
 You can get performance recommendations from Advisor on the Performance tab of the Advisor dashboard.

-Time to Live (TTL) settings on your Traffic Manager profile allow you to specify how quickly to switch endpoints if a given endpoint stops responding to queries.
-Reducing the TTL values means that clients will be routed to functioning endpoints faster.
+You can use time-to-live (TTL) settings on your Azure Traffic Manager profile to specify how quickly to switch endpoints if a given endpoint stops responding to queries.
+If you reduce the TTL values, clients will be routed to functioning endpoints faster.

-Azure Advisor identifies Traffic Manager profiles with a longer TTL configured and recommends configuring the TTL to either 20 seconds or 60 seconds depending on whether the profile is configured for Fast Failover.
+Azure Advisor identifies Traffic Manager profiles that have a longer TTL configured.
+It recommends configuring the TTL to either 20 seconds or 60 seconds, depending on whether the profile is configured for Fast Failover.

-Advisor provides you with a consistent, consolidated view of recommendations for all your Azure resources.
-It integrates with SQL Database Advisor to bring you recommendations for improving the performance of your SQL Azure database.
-SQL Database Advisor assesses the performance of your SQL Azure databases by analyzing your usage history.
-It then offers recommendations that are best suited for running the database’s typical workload.
+Azure Advisor provides a consistent, consolidated view of recommendations for all your Azure resources.
+It integrates with SQL Database Advisor to bring you recommendations for improving the performance of your databases.
+SQL Database Advisor assesses the performance of your databases by analyzing your usage history.
+It then offers recommendations that are best suited for running the database's typical workload.

-To get recommendations, a database must have about a week of usage, and within that week there must be some consistent activity.
+Before you can get recommendations, your database needs to be in use for about a week, and within that week there needs to be some consistent activity.
 SQL Database Advisor can optimize more easily for consistent query patterns than for random bursts of activity.

 Improve App Service performance and reliability

-Azure Advisor integrates best practices recommendations for improving your App Services experience and discovering relevant platform capabilities.
-Examples of App Services recommendations are:
+Azure Advisor integrates recommendations for improving your App Service experience and discovering relevant platform capabilities.
+Examples of App Service recommendations are:

-- Detection of instances where collocating resources like web apps and databases can improve performance and lower cost.
+- Detection of instances where co-locating resources like web apps and databases can improve performance and reduce cost.

-For more information about App Services recommendations, see Best Practices for Azure App Service.
+For more information, see Best practices for Azure App Service.

-Advisor will identify virtual machines that belong to a storage account that is reaching its scalability target.
+Advisor identifies virtual machines that belong to a storage account that's reaching its scalability target.
 This condition makes those VMs susceptible to I/O throttling.
-Advisor will recommend that they use Managed Disks to prevent performance degradation.
+Advisor will recommend that they use managed disks to prevent performance degradation.